pirouzmehmandoost/para/README.md

 - Following props are govern their relationships:
   - **Rigs**
-    - Prop: _targets_:
+   ~~- Prop: _targets_:
       - This is optional.
       - It is An array of Object3D refs.
 Scenes Own this and declare it as _meshRefs_.
       - Each element is owned by a Model and declared internally as _meshRef_.
-It's defined when Models render and thus add geometry the Three.js scene.
+It's defined when Models render and thus add geometry the Three.js scene.~~
       - These refs used to calculate the camera's target(s) as well as offset positions for the camera.
     - Prop: _fallbackPositions_:
       - This is optional.